Skip to content

 All consumables are single-use items and are therefore not cleaned but disposed of after use.

-The endoscopes themselves are washed and disinfected in a special machine after use.
+The endoscopes themselves are washed and disinfected in a special washing machine after use.

-Theoretically, sedation is not necessary for a colonoscopy, and in the past, it was generally performed without it.
-Without sedation, however, a colonoscopy can be very painful and uncomfortable, which is why many patients used to be very fearful of it.
+Theoretically, sedation is not necessary for a colonoscopy, and in the past it was usually performed without it.
+However, without sedation, colonoscopy can be very painful and uncomfortable, which is why many patients used to be very afraid of it.

-With today’s standard gentle endoscopy under sedation, this fear is completely unfounded, as the procedure is neither uncomfortable nor painful.
+With today’s standard gentle endoscopy under sedation, this fear is completely unfounded, as the examination is neither unpleasant nor painful.

 Yes, of course!
-Both examinations can also be performed in one session.
+Both examinations can also be performed in a single session.
 Usually, the gastroscopy is performed first, followed by the colonoscopy.

 The Co-Ordination is a private practice with specialized doctors from various fields.
 Health insurance providers do not cover all costs for patients of a private practice, so you will need to pay part of the expenses yourself unless they are covered by private supplementary insurance.

-Call us and we will schedule the necessary appointments directly over the phone.
-Since an endoscopy should be well-planned and the personal consultation covers important questions, unfortunately, there is no option to book this examination online.
+Give us a call and we will arrange the necessary appointments directly over the phone.
+Since a colonoscopy should be well planned and the personal consultation involves important questions, unfortunately there is no online booking option for this examination.

 Examination costs at the Co-Ordination Private Practice Center.